 What is the mentorship program?

-It is an initiative that matches up a less experienced PRSSA member with a more experienced member or executive board member.
+Our mentorship program is designed to pair executive board and experienced members with less experienced members during their initial time with PRSSA.
 The program works to create a relationship in which the mentee can look to their mentor for guidance and support as they journey through their college career.
 Mentors are there to answer questions on everything from class selections to resume help to life at Temple.
 Mentors and mentees are encouraged to maintain a relationship throughout the semester by meeting at least once a month.
-It can be as simple as a quick cup of coffee or attending PRSSA meetings together.
+It can be as simple as a quick cup of coffee or attending PRSSA meetings together!

-The ultimate goal of the program is to provide member with the opportunity to get to know each other and receive guidance from those who know best: their experienced peers.
+Ultimately, the goal is to provide members with the opportunity to get to know each other and receive guidance from those who know best: their experienced peers.

 What are the requirements to be a mentee?

-You just need to be a dues paying member of PRSSA in order to participate in the program.
+You must be a dues-paying member of PRSSA in order to participate in the program.
 You must also be able to meet and communicate with your mentor.
-They will be reaching out to you via email, social media, or in person to check in and see how you are doing.
-Typically mentees are freshman, sophomores, or transfer students.
+They will be reaching out to you via email, social media or in-person to check in and see how you are doing.
+Typically mentees are freshman, sophomores or transfer students.
 However, anyone can apply to be a mentee.

 What are the requirements to be a mentor?